 Requirements for Graduation with Honors in Biological Sciences:

-5) Two credits of honors seminar taken during the junior and senior years (BIOL 414H, Honors Seminar).
-The students present journal articles, discuss ethical issues, visit with invited speakers, etc.
+2) Undergraduate Biology Seminar (BIOL 394) taken during the junior or senior years.
+In the Honors Seminar, students present their research, present journal articles, discuss ethical issues, visit with invited speakers, etc.